Noncommutativity in the early Universe: Introduction

 In the present work, we study the quantum cosmology version of the noncommutative model described above.
-The noncommutativity, at the quantum level, we are about to propose will be between the canonically conjugated momenta to the scale factor and the radiative perfect fluid, following the choice made, at the classical level, by the authors of Ref. ~\cite{gil}.
+The noncommutativity, at the quantum level, we are about to propose will be between the canonically conjugated momenta to the scale factor and the radiative perfect fluid, following the choice made, at the classical level, by the authors of Ref. \cite{gil}.
 Since these variables are functions of the time coordinate $t$, this procedure is a generalization of the typical noncommutativity between usual spatial coordinates.
 The noncommutativity between those types of phase space variables have already been proposed in the literature.
-At the quantum level in Refs. ~\cite{garcia,nelson,barbosa,gil1} and at the semi-classical and classical levels in Refs. ~\cite{pedram,obregon,neves,gil}.
+At the quantum level in Refs. \cite{garcia,nelson,barbosa,gil1} and at the semi-classical and classical levels in Refs. \cite{pedram,obregon,neves,gil}.
 We quantize the model and obtain the appropriate Wheeler-DeWitt equation.
 In this model the scale factor takes values in a bounded domain.
 Therefore, its quantum mechanical version has a discrete energy spectrum.
 We compute the discrete energy spectrum and the corresponding eigenfunctions.
 The energies grow with a noncommutative parameter $\beta$.
 We compute the scale factor expected value ($\left<a\right>$) for several values of $\beta$.
 For all of them, $\left<a\right>$ oscillates between maxima and minima values and never vanishes.
 It gives an initial indication that those models are free from singularities, at the quantum level.
+We improve this result by showing that if we subtract a quantity proportional to the standard deviation of $a$ from $\left<a\right>$, this quantity is still positive.
 We observe that, $\left<a\right>$ grows with the decrease of $\beta$.
 We also observe that, the smaller the value of $\beta$, the greater is the interval where $\left<a\right>$ takes values.
-All these results confirm, at the quantum level, the results obtained in Ref. ~\cite{gil}, for the scale factor, at the classical level.
+All these results confirm, at the quantum level, the results obtained in Ref. \cite{gil}, for the scale factor, at the classical level.
+We also compute the Bohmian trajectories for $a$, which are in accordance with $\left<a\right>$, and the quantum potential $Q$.
+From $Q$, we may understand why that model is free from singularities, at the quantum level.